Zambia - Country Commercial Guide

 Last published date:

-Zambia has duty-free and quota-free access to the EU market, under the “Everything but Arms” (EBA) program for the world’s Least-Developed Countries (LDCs).
-Zambia is also eligible for trade benefits under the African Growth and Opportunity Act (AGOA), which provides duty-free/quota-free access to the U.S. market for most goods, including textiles and apparel.
+Zambia has duty-free and quota-free access to EU markets, under the “Everything but Arms” program for the world’s Least-Developed Countries (LDCs).
+Zambia is also eligible for U.S. trade benefits under the African Growth and Opportunity Act (AGOA) and Generalized System of Preferences, which provide duty- and quota-free access to the U.S. market for most goods.